awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/working-with-repositories.md

  CodeGuru Reviewer supports associations with repositories from the following source providers:
 +  AWS CodeCommit
 +  Bitbucket
-+  GitHub
-+  GitHub Enterprise Cloud
++  GitHub and GitHub Enterprise Cloud\.
+These are listed together because you work with them identically using CodeGuru Reviewer\.
 +  GitHub Enterprise Server

 **Note**